 In recent years, American newspapers have published various reports that laughter releases chemicals within a person's body that can contribute to one's health.
 And, that depression and stress can weaken the immune system and contribute to various health problems.
 But, the Bible knew of the health virtues of laughter roughly 3,000 years ago when the Bible's book of Proverbs was recorded:

-"Pleasant words are a honeycomb, sweet to the soul and healing to the bones."
-(Proverbs 16:24, NIV).
+"Pleasant words are like a honeycomb, sweet to the taste and healing for the body."
+(Proverbs 16:24, CJB).

 The Bible stated that stars differ from one another centuries before scientists reached the same conclusion:

 Today we know that the stars in the skies are very different from one another, that they are made up of differing concentrations of different elements, and that they vary in their sizes, their ages and in their proximity to the earth.
 But the ancient people had no way to prove this.
 Even so, Paul, who received many insights from Yeshua, wrote a passage about 2000 years ago in the Bible's book of 1 Corinthians that said that the stars in the heavens did indeed differ from one another: